agongi/study/java/collections/queue/README.md

 - LinkedTransferQueue - an unbounded TransferQueue based on linked nodes
 - PriorityBlockingQueue - an unbounded blocking priority queue backed by a heap
-- DelayQueue - a time-based scheduling queue backed by a heap ~~- SynchronousQueue - a simple rendezvous mechanism that uses the BlockingQueue interface~~
+- DelayQueue - a time-based scheduling queue backed by a heap
+- ~~SynchronousQueue - a simple rendezvous mechanism that uses the BlockingQueue interface~~

 > blocking is that producers may wait for consumers to receive elements